 This is our higher intensity class – the pace is faster, we are up and down off the floor and the exercises are more demanding.
 The main focus is on intensity and general fitness.

 12:30 -2:00- Tuesdays and Thursdays

-This is our lower intensity class – we give more transition time, we frequently have volunteers and assistant coaches, we will be seated and standing but no floor exercises.
+This is our less intense class – we give more transition time, we frequently have volunteers and assistant coaches.
+We will be seated and standing but there are no floor exercises.
 The Yellow Team focuses on the symptoms of Parkinson’s more directly – big steps, long reach, strength, coordination, posture, endurance, etc.

 I recommend the Yellow Team to anyone who uses a walking assistance device (cane, walker, rollator, etc.) or anyone who is at high risk of falls.

 Tuesdays and Thursdays at 11:00 until 12:00

 PWR! is a full-body, Parkinson-specific exercise class that

 makes normal daily movements exercise.
 This will keep you doing more of what you want to do!
 You will be challenged physically and cognitively while working on strength, balance, agility, aerobics, and flexibility.

 PWR! is the follow-on program to LSVT Big.
 Every class includes a warmup, workout, cooldown and stretch.
 The exercises are very low impact and can be done standing or seated.
 The combination large movements, rotation, and shifting of your body weight is fantastic for improving your posture, gait, balance, reach, and strength.

 PWR! is perfect if you have balance or mobility limitations (use a wheelchair, walker or rollator) because you can exercise either sitting or standing.
 Also, all of the exercises can be modified to be easier or harder depending on your capabilities.